tent/tent.io/content/_faq.md

 ### What is Tent?

-Tent is a protocol for decentralized social networking.
-Tent users can share data with apps and each other.
-Anyone can host their own Tent server, or write a server or app that uses the Tent protocol.
-Users can take their content and relationships with them when they move servers.
+Tent is a protocol for decentralized, open social networking.
+Tent users share content with apps and each other.
+Anyone can run a Tent server, or write an app or alternative server that uses the Tent protocol.
+Users can take their content and relationships with them when they change or move servers.
 Tent supports extensible data types so developers can create new kinds of interaction.

-Tent is for sharing with others and seeing what others have shared.
-Because you control your own Tent server, it is also a good place to store things you don't want to share with others, a sort of personal data vault.
+Tent is for sharing with others and seeing what others have shared with you.
+You can ask to follow other users and other users can follow you.
+Because you control your own Tent server, it is also a good place to store things you do not want to share with others, a sort of personal data vault.
 It can also be used as a secure site login replacement so you don't need passwords when accessing other sites on the web.

 ### Why is Tent decentralized?

 Decentralized services are resilient.
 If one part breaks or is turned off the other parts continue to operate normally.
 The Internet is decentralized.
 That's why the whole Internet doesn't shut down when one site or server is having problems.
-Important systems should be decentralized and offer users a choice of providers and developers the opportunity to innovate.
-The Internet itself, and the most important services on it, like the World Wide Web and Email, are all decentralized systems based on open protocols.
+Important systems should be decentralized.
+The Internet itself, and the most important services on it, like the World Wide Web and email, are all decentralized systems based on open protocols.
 So is Tent.
-Most existing social sites could be reimplemented based on Tent.
+Most existing social sites could be reimplemented using Tent.

-Companies and products don't last forever. if a company changes its terms, shuts down, gets bought, discontinues a product, no problem-- you can take your data and services with you and set up somewhere else-- on your own server or at another company.
+Decentralized services put users in control.
+Companies and products do not last forever.
+If a company changes its terms, shuts down, gets bought, discontinues a product, no problem-- users can take their data and services with them and set up somewhere else-- on their own server or at another company.
+Decentralized, protocol-based systems offer users a choice of providers and developers the opportunity to innovate, since developers deal directly with users, not a platform or company.

 Distributed services using protocols have another big advantage: users on a network separated from the regular internet can still use them.
-Some countries and Internet Service Providers block access to services and content outside the country.
-Totalitarian regimes have blocked social networks, but distributed services inside the country, like that nation's Web often continue to operate.
-Tent can also be run on a wireless mesh network and/or as a Tor hidden service, unlike centralized social networks.
+Some countries and Internet Service Providers block access to services and content they disagree with.
+Totalitarian regimes have blocked centralized social networks, but distributed services inside the country, like that nation's web often continue to operate.
+Tent servers can be accessed over a wireless mesh network and run as a Tor hidden service, unlike centralized social networks.

 The social web is too important to leave in the hands of any one company or government.
 The services on which the world depends need to be decentralized.
-With Tent, now the world can depend on social.
+Using Tent, the world can depend on social.

 ### What does Tent do?